 Internal Audit focus areas in practice and recently conducted internal audits

 The focus areas for Internal Audit are annually decided upon by the Audit Committee and the Board of Directors.
-Internal audits are conducted regularly so that all main areas of operations are covered during the different years and follow up audits are conducted after a reasonable time period from the initial audit.
-The internal audit plan is a “rotating” plan to make that no operational areas are left out from internal auditing for unreasonably long periods.
+Internal audits are conducted regularly so that all main areas of operations are covered during the different years and follow-up audits are conducted after a reasonable time period from the initial audit.
+The internal audit plan is a “rotating” plan to ensure that no operational areas are excluded from internal auditing for unreasonably long periods.